José Palmeira Lessa

-José Palmeira Lessa (January 18, 1942) is a prelate of the Roman Catholic Church.
+José Palmeira Lessa (born 18 January 1942) is a prelate of the Roman Catholic Church.
 He served as auxiliary bishop of São Sebastião do Rio de Janeiro from 1982 till 1987, when he became bishop of Propriá.
 In 1996 he became coadjutor archbishop of Aracajú, succeeding as archbishop in 1998.

 Life

-Born in Coruripe, Palmeira Lessa was ordained to the priesthood on July 3, 1968.
+Born in Coruripe, Palmeira Lessa was ordained to the priesthood on 3 July 1968.

-On June 21, 1982, he was appointed auxiliary bishop of São Sebastião do Rio de Janeiro and titular bishop of Sita.
-Palmeira Lessa received his episcopal consecration on the following August 24 from Eugênio Cardinal de Araújo Sales, archbishop of São Sebastião do Rio de Janeiro, with the bishop of Guaxupé, José Alberto Lopes de Castro Pinto, and the bishop of Vitória da Conquista, Celso José Pinto da Silva, serving as co-consecrators.
+On 21 June 1982, he was appointed auxiliary bishop of São Sebastião do Rio de Janeiro and titular bishop of Sita.
+Palmeira Lessa received his episcopal consecration on the following 24 August from Eugênio Cardinal de Araújo Sales, archbishop of São Sebastião do Rio de Janeiro, with the bishop of Guaxupé, José Alberto Lopes de Castro Pinto, and the bishop of Vitória da Conquista, Celso José Pinto da Silva, serving as co-consecrators.

-On October 30, 1987, he was appointed bishop of Propriá.
-He served in this position for nine years, before being appointed coadjutor archbishop of Aracajú on December 6, 1996, succeeding as archbishop on August 26, 1998 after the retirement of his predecessor Luciano José Cabral Duarte.
+On 30 October 1987, he was appointed bishop of Propriá.
+He served in this position for nine years, before being appointed coadjutor archbishop of Aracajú on 6 December 1996, succeeding as archbishop on 26 August 1998 after the retirement of his predecessor Luciano José Cabral Duarte.